Cileos/shiftplan-copywriting/LANDING.md

 ## SAVE TIME FOR PRESSING MATTERS

 Stop reinventing the wheel.
 Keep your schedules and recycle them whenever you like.
+(FT - I would use the word "reuse" instead of "recycle" - in Germany for the most people its a synonym for "throwing away")

 ## WE CAN DO IT